 As a result, Manhattan-based REBNY operates as the real estate authority.
-Nevertheless, you can read the REBNY’s Code of Ethics.
+Nevertheless, you can read REBNY’s Code of Ethics.
 On the REBNY website, there is no easy way to file a formal complaint against a broker.
-Your broker has to contact REBNY here.
-Your agent needs to call the main REBNY phone number and ask who to talk to file a claim.
+Your broker has to contact REBNY here, and your agent needs to call the main REBNY phone number and ask who to talk to file a claim.

 3- Report the broker to HUD